thehonorguard/mkdocs/docs/rulebook.md

 ### 4.7 AFK behavior

 When having to go AFK, mention this to your leader and get into a safe area.
 It is your responsibility to take cover and regroup with your team when you come back.

+### 4.8 Loadouts

+You should check your loadout at the start of the operation.
+If items are missing, a leading role should be notified.

+When respawning or getting resupplied, don't get more items than your original loadout had.

 ### 4.x Continue To Obey Regulations